 SPONSOR LICENCE APPLICATIONS

-In order to employ skilled workers from outside the EU, UK employers must first apply to UK Visas and Immigration for a sponsor licence.
+In order to employ skilled workers from outside the UK, UK employers must usually first apply to UK Visas and Immigration for a sponsor licence.
 Workers must have a job offer from an employer that has made a successful sponsor licence application before they can apply to come to, or remain in, the UK for work.

 What are the main eligibility requirements for a Sponsor Licence?

 In order to obtain a sponsor licence, you will need to satisfy UK Visas and Immigration that:

 - Your company is a genuine organisation operating lawfully in the UK;

 - You are capable of carrying out your sponsor duties and evidencing your compliance in an appropriate timeframe and manner;

 - You can offer genuine employment that meets the appropriate skill level and appropriate rates of pay.

 In order to establish that you are a genuine organisation operating lawfully in the UK, you will need to submit a number of company-related documents.
 The exact documents will depend upon the type of organisation that you are and the tiers that you wish to sponsor migrants under.